 - Add the chicken, cranberries, walnuts, celery, and shallot to a mixing bowl.2 cups cooked chicken, ¾ cup dried cranberries, ¼ cup walnuts, 1 stalk celery, ¼ cup shallot

 - In a small bowl mix together the mayo, yogurt, mustard, vinegar, rosemary, salt, and pepper.
 Pour over the chicken and vegetables and toss to coat.
 Season to taste with salt and pepper.
-Chill for 30 minutes before serving.½ cup Greek yogurt, ¼ cup mayonnaise, 1 teaspoon Dijon mustard, 1 teaspoon white wine vinegar, 1 tablespoon fresh rosemary, ½ teaspoon kosher salt, ½ teaspoon freshly-ground black pepper
+Chill for 30 minutes before serving.½ cup Greek yogurt, ¼ cup mayonnaise, 1 teaspoon Dijon mustard, 1 teaspoon white wine vinegar, 1 Tablespoon fresh rosemary, ½ teaspoon kosher salt, ½ teaspoon freshly-ground black pepper

 Video